Welcome to the Peoria Illinois Office!

 Licensed General Dentist

 Dr. Willey graduated with a Doctorate of Dental Surgery in 1985.
 His career path has taken him from studying functional orthodontics including Pediatric Guided Growth Development at the United States Dental Institute, a five year course for the general dentist, to Neuromuscular Occlusion from the prestigious Las Vegas Institute for Advanced Dental Studies, to treatment of Obstructive Sleep Apnea with Oral Appliance Therapy.
-Dr. Willey received Oral Appliance training for the treatment of Obstructive Sleep Apnea from Edward P. Spiegel, D.D.S., founder of Dental Innovations, LLC and pioneer in the field of dental sleep medicine.
 All of these areas of dentistry deal significantly with the neuromuscular positioning of the lower jaw and have proven to be a natural progression in his studies.
 He has been awarded recognition in the field of TMD Developmental Diagnosis, Neuromuscular Coronoplasty and Mastering Neuromuscular Occlusion.
 He is a member of the American Dental Association, Academies of Sleep Medicine, Dental Sleep Medicine, and a Diplomate of the Academy of Clinical Sleep Disorders Dentistry.
 As the father of four, Dr. Willey enjoys interaction with children, young people and adults.
 He is an avid down hill skier; he loves golf, scuba diving and living life to the fullest!
 He and his wife, Donna, co-pastor the Richland Bridge Fellowship Church in Chillicothe, IL.
 Much of their traveling time is spent in an effort to uplift and encourage others personal walk with God.

 Snoring occurs when the soft tissue structures of the upper airway collapse onto themselves and vibrate against each other as we attempt to move air through them.
 This produces the sound we know as snoring.
 Large tonsils, a long soft palate, a large tongue, the uvula, and excess fat deposits in the throat all contribute to airway narrowing and snoring.
 Usually, the more narrow the airway space, the louder or more habitual the snoring.
 Snoring is the sound of partially obstructed breathing during sleep.
 While snoring can be harmless, it can also be the sign of a more serious medical condition known as Obstructive Sleep Apnea (OSA).When Obstructive Sleep Apnea occurs, the tongue and soft palate collapse onto the back of the throat and completely block the airway, which restricts the flow of oxygen.
 The condition known as Upper Airway Resistance Syndrome (UARS), is midway between primary snoring and true obstructive sleep apnea.
 People with UARS suffer many of the symptoms of OSA but require special sleep testing techniques.